learn-academy-2021-delta/week-2-assessment-JBrady/interview-questions.md

   Your answer: I think hoisting is the ability of a function or variable to be called before it's declared.
 This seems like it could open a can of worms with confusing bugs.
 I can't think of any reason why you would want this to happen, except maybe if your function is declared in one file, and then is called in a different file.
 If javascript sees your function call first before its declared, it may not know what to do with it.

-  Researched answer: I found a few difference answers that a probably both correct.
+  Researched answer: I found a few different answers that a probably both correct.
 The first is that 'hoisting' refers to the Javascript behavior in which a variable or function can be used before its declared (like I mentioned above).
 The other explanation is that it's the process where the Javascript interpreter sets aside memory for function and variable declarations prior to code execution.

   I also found a blog that explained hoisting as a process that moves all the declarations to the top of thier scope.
 This actually makes more sense.
-I was misunderstanding hoisting as moving all the declarations to the top of a file in memory, or the top of all the code.
+I was misunderstanding hoisting as moving all the declarations to the top of a file in memory, or the top of all the code, or something like that.
 But if it's just the top of thier scope, then it seems much more manageable as long as your not using global variables all over the place.